The Lovers

 Flowing Water representing the stages of love

-At the top of the image we see two waterfalls above and behind the heads of both Eros and Psyche.
+At the top of the image, we see two waterfalls above and behind the heads of both Eros and Psyche.
 The water here flows powerfully and quickly.
 Eventually, over the passage of time and distance, this water ends up as a small and gently meandering stream by the feet of Eros and Psyche.
-The water has slowed considerably but now flows as one body.
-In the same way, the exciting passions of young love gives way to the slower but more stable love that comes with older age.
+The water has slowed considerably, but now flows as one body.
+In the same way, the exciting passions of young love give way to the slower but more stable love that comes with older age.

 row icon image